cero93/ETHERSCAN_app/README.md

 When calculation starts, console shows: start calculating When calculation is in progress, console shows: calculating…<transaction hash>
 The program is running and calculating-try to find in the blockchain if there was an interaction with this address in the given block.
 Program is looking for each transaction hash in the given block and try to find if there was withdrawal to or deposit from given address.
-If program finds there was interaction with given address, it then looks at the transaction hash on which place it was and collect information about.
+If program finds there was interaction with given address, it then looks at the transaction hash - on which place it is and collect information about.
 Program finds if the address was recipient or sender.
 At the end of calculation there are information about:
 -	Current ETH price in USD
 -	Current block number
 -	Given ETH address